Thapathali Campus

-Thapathali Campus (थापाथली क्याम्पस) also known as Thapathali Engineering Campus is one of the five constituent engineering campuses under Institute of Engineering (IOE), of Tribhuvan University (TU).
+Thapathali Campus (थापाथली क्याम्पस) also known as Thapathali Engineering Campus is the first and one of the five constituent engineering campuses under Institute of Engineering of Tribhuvan University (TU).
 Located at the center of Kathmandu city, the campus was established in 2023 B.S. to develop middle level manpower in the field in different fields engineering which upgraded its programs to bachelor and master level along the course of time.

 Being roughly about 1.25 km from the central campus Pulchowk Campus, it remains the second most demanded engineering campus in Nepal after Pulchowk Campus.
 It is a governmental college and funded by the Government of Nepal.
 Students who have passed an entrance exam conducted by IOE are allowed to apply for admission.
 Students are admitted by priority selection according to their score in IOE entrance exam.
-The campus only takes 432 students from about 15,000 candidates, which roughly estimates the acceptance rate to be 2.88%.
-Similarly, total Intake in Master Level is 60 Students per year.
+As of the year 2078, the campus took only 432 students from about 15,000 candidates which roughly estimates the acceptance rate to be 2.88%.
+Similarly, total Intake in Master Level is 60 students per year.

 Location

-Thapathali Campus is in Thapathali, at the heart of Kathmandu city.
+Thapathali Campus is in Thapathali, just beside the army headquarter at the heart of Kathmandu city.